World Social Marketing Conference 2025

 Ayuda en Acción

 Ayuda en Acción is a Spanish NGO working in over 20 countries to reduce poverty and inequality through education, economic empowerment, and climate resilience.
 Their focus on participation, equity, and sustainable change reflects WSMC 2025’s core values.
-Hilda Pérez Rodríguez will share how the organisation empowers communities to create lasting, positive social impact.
+Hilda V. Pérez Rodríguez will share how the organisation empowers communities to create lasting, positive social impact.
 Find out more about their work here.

 COMMITTEE REFLECTIONS